vellt/GetX-Spice-Flutter/README.md

 - Export and import data in JSON

 ## Products data structure
-For an overview of the structure, let's take the first product with an index of zero as an example.
+For an overview of the structure, let's take the first meat product with an index of zero as an example.
 The product is in the quick access and contains a spice:

 ```JSON
 "0": {